Video Codec

 VPUD Daemon

-Although the video devices are accessible through V4L2 interfaces, the kernel driver of video processing hardware delegates most of the hardware configuration logics to userspace daemons.
-These daemon is:
+Although the video devices are accessible through V4L2 interfaces, the hardware video processing kernel driver delegates most of the hardware configuration logic to userspace daemons.
+This daemon is:

-The daemon do not provide interfaces to other userspace clients.
+The daemon does not provide interfaces to other userspace clients.
 It only works with the kernel driver.
 All the video processing functionalities should be accessed through the V4L2 interface on IoT Yocto.

 On IoT Yocto, the daemon is launched during the system boot process.